sheltermanager/asm3/src/static/pages/manual/_sources/reports.txt

 In addition to just creating queries, you can then format how the data is transformed and displayed to you in the format of a report.
 Again, this is done through the use of another language - HTML (HyperText Markup Language).
 This is the same language used for creating web pages on the internet.

-Note however that the report editor has a button to automatically run your query and generate the HTML for you in a simple table format.
+The report editor has a button to automatically run your query and generate the HTML for you in a simple table format.
 It is worthwhile running this and then modifying the HTML afterwards.

 For some excellent beginner tutorials on both SQL and HTML, see www.w3schools.com